-In high tech, it’s often easier for a telecom company to lay a fiber optic cable thousands of miles across an ocean or continent than it is to connect the end of that cable to the hundreds or thousands of homes who need the service.
-That’s called the “last mile problem,” and we have one in veganism, too.
+Telecom companies often say that it’s easier to lay cable across an ocean than it is to connect the end of that cable to the thousands of homes that need internet.
+They call this the “last mile problem,” and we have one in veganism, too.
 It’s one thing to read about some great new vegan product, or that another celebrity has gone vegan—and another thing entirely to find the information and encouragement needed to move toward a plant-based lifestyle.

-The truth is, many people need a bunch of personal interactions to go vegan.
-They need teaching, encouraging, mentoring, and support—not to mention, the plentiful availability of vegan options at their local stores and restaurants.
+The reality is that people commonly need repeated personal interactions to go vegan.
+They need teaching, encouragement, mentoring, and support—not to mention the plentiful availability of vegan options at their local stores and restaurants.
 They also need to see veganism accepted by their friends, neighbors, and others in their community.
 After all, Joaquin Phoenix and Serena Williams won’t come to your house to provide an in-person vegan cooking lesson.

 So we need local vegan groups everywhere—and by “everywhere” I mean every city, town, village, suburb, exurb, treehouse, hobbit hole, etc. Everywhere there’s people and food, there should be someone advocating—kindly, intelligently, and with an understanding of the local culture–for veganism.

 Fortunately, building a local group happens to be one of easiest and most fulfilling types of activism you can do.
 I know, because I’ve built one, Vegan Kalamazoo.
 Below is our story, along with some tips that you can use to start a group in your community.

 Vegan Kalamazoo began with a single monthly meetup at a local restaurant.
 Our first meeting consisted of three people: me, my partner, and Chris Hendrickson, who had gotten the idea of founding a local vegan group at almost the exact moment I did.